 Full Body Photobiomodulation: 5 Benefits of Red Light Therapy

 Full body photobiomodulation can treat a variety of common concerns and is used alongside other therapies.
-Keep reading to learn the benefits of adding red light therapy to your wellness routine.
+Keep reading to learn all the benefits of red light therapy as part of your wellness routine.

 Photobiomodulation therapy is not just a painless treatment—it’s a comfortable one.
-Red light therapy beds like the TheraLight 360 and FIT are built with cooling functionality that directs the heat of the bulbs away from the interior of the bed, so treatments aren’t hot.
-Red light therapy treatments are between three and twenty minutes, which can be the much-needed downtime someone needs.
+Red light therapy beds like the TheraLight 360 and FIT are built with cooling functionality that directs the bulbs’ heat away from the bed’s interior, so treatments aren’t hot.
+Red light therapy treatments are between three and twenty minutes, which can be much-needed downtime someone needs.
 In addition to offering healing light for your physical body, a PBMT treatment can be an excellent opportunity to unplug for a few minutes.

 No Side Effects

 Another common treatment for pain and inflammation is over-the-counter pain medications like ibuprofen, acetaminophen, and naproxen.
-Even though these medications don’t require a prescription, they do have side effects, and prolonged usage can make side effects worse.
+Even though these medications don’t require a prescription, they have side effects, and prolonged usage can worsen their effects.
 Most commonly, ibuprofen can cause stomach pain and nausea, and acetaminophen (Tylenol) can cause liver damage if used regularly for weeks or months.

 Additionally, cortisone injections can further deteriorate joint tissue and bone, and treatments are often limited per year because of these side effects.